hbctraining/Peak_analysis_workshop/lessons/01_Introduction_to_peak_files.md

 ## Workflow

-For this analysis, we are going to be analyzing the data through a pre-planned workflow.
+For this analysis, we are going to take our peak calls and demonstrate the workflow that is used to evaluate peaks and gain further insight.
 Below we have summarized this workflow with a schematic:

 <p align="center">
 <img src="../img/Workflow.png">